traanjennifer/neko-neighbor/README.md

-# boilerplates
+# about
-For Bootstrap 5.3.5, Vue 3.5.13, and Firebase
+Made with Bootstrap 5.3.5, Vue 3.5.13, Anime.js, and Firebase